CX Framework Series #6: Customer Centric Culture

 How to align all employees with the customer experience strategy

-It is very important to realize that Customer Experience and having a customer centric mindset is often a cultural process within organizations.
+It is very important to realise that Customer Experience and having a customer centric mindset is often a cultural process within organizations.
 For that reason, a majority of leaders expressed that the existing culture within the company forms a barrier that has to be taken down before they can start managing daily operations with the customer in mind.

 There are different approaches for looking at ways in which the customer can be at the centre of the organization, and two vivid examples really spring to mind.
 Steve Jobs always started with the customer experience and worked back towards the technology.
 Secondly, Richard Branson who, in contrast to the previous example, only looks from an 'employees-first' point of view.
 His view is that when you treat your employees well, they will love their jobs and bring that same good feeling to the customers who, in their turn, have a positive feeling about the organization and are willing to do more business with you.